 Sour cream banana bread is probably my favorite, but the one I usually end up making (because I don’t always have sour cream) is the Betty Crocker Cookbook recipe.
 Betty Crocker makes a good benchmark banana bread.

 Betty Crocker Cookbook 1972 Banana Bread

 Recently, I found a new Betty Crocker banana bread that came highly recommended.
 Okay, so it’s not so new.
-It’s from a Betty Crocker Cookbook from 1972, and it’s recognizable in that it only calls for 3 tablespoons of “salad oil”.
+It’s from 1972, and it’s recognizable in that it only calls for 3 tablespoons of “salad oil”.
 Or at least that’s what makes it recognizable to me, since a) nobody calls it “salad oil” anymore and b) so many modern banana breads are richer and more like cake.

 Crumbly and Less Rich

 Betty Crocker Cookbook Banana Bread (aka 1972 Banana Bread) rises up nicely and is slightly crumblier than the others.
 It’s perfect for adding toasted walnuts or pecans, and is light enough to where you might want to add a small pat of butter.
 All in all, I’d say it’s less like banana cake than a lot of other recipes.
 I probably wouldn’t recommend it to someone who’d never made banana bread, but for those who like less sweet, less rich loaves, this is a good one.

 - 2 1/2 cups all-purpose flour 12 oz